aabluedragon/dialog-manager/README.md

 # dialog-manager
 A dialog manager for [Polymer](https://www.polymer-project.org)'s [paper-dialog](https://elements.polymer-project.org/elements/paper-dialog?active=paper-dialog&view=demo:demo/index.html).

-Install by running
+Install by running<br/>
-`bower install aabluedragon/dialog-manager --save`, then import dialog-manager by adding it to your html:
+`bower install aabluedragon/dialog-manager --save`<br/>
+then import dialog-manager by adding it to your html:<br/>
 `<link rel="import" href="../bower_components/dialog-manager/dialog-manager.html">`

 dialog-manager's purpose is to allow you to create polymer paper dialogs programmatically, which grants you the ability to easily modify your dialogs by code, and even show multiple dialogs.